The Phuket Property Guide 2019/2020

 Beach goers may head indoors during the rainier months, but the change in winds creates the perfect conditions for surfers, so the West Coast is usually full of surf boards from April/May until the seas become calmer in November/December.

-For anyone purchasing a property in Phuket it is important to understand the variations in weather, especially if the objective is to generate rental income.
+For anyone thinking of investing in the Phuket property market it is important to understand the variations in weather, especially if the objective is to generate rental income.
 Occupancy rates vary considerably throughout the year, as they do in other holiday destinations around the world.

 It should go without saying that the best time to rent out your Phuket property is when the sun is shining.